DOpp13r/se_project_aroundtheus/README.md

 - Figma
 - Media Queries

-- **Figma**
+- ## Figma
   One of the lessons during this Sprint was the introduction to Figma, a collaborative platform that allows for web-based graphics.
 It allows for innovative design prototypes to be created and developed.
-For this project, we were to follow the project's design through this Sprint's [Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1).
+For this project, we were to come up with a way to replicate the project's design through this [Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1).

 ## Plans on improving the project